dimajix/flowman/docs/cli/flowexec/index.md

   - spark.hadoop.fs.s3a.secret.key=$System.getenv('AWS_SECRET_ACCESS_KEY')
 ```
 The recommendation is not to add this file to source control (like git).
 Instead, developers should maintain their
-private copy of this file containing their specific configuration settings (like credentials, local directories etc).
+private copy of this file containing their specific configuration settings (like credentials, local directories etc.).

 ### Exit Codes